julihocc/itesm-ma2008b-notes/appendix/brownian-motion.md

    ```

 4. **Continuity of Paths:**
-   The function \( t \mapsto W_t \) is continuous with probability one, although the paths are nowhere differentiable.
+   The function $t \mapsto W_t$ is continuous with probability one, although the paths are nowhere differentiable.

 5. **Gaussian Increments:**
    The increments are normally distributed: